malpinder/recipe-book/vegan-macarons.md

 While it's whisking, make a sugar syrup.
 Put the sugar and water in a pan, gently boil without stirring until the sugar thermometer reads 245F or 120C - the soft ball stage.
 Turn your mixer to low speed (to avoid splashing) and pour in the syrup.
 A bunch will stick to the sides and the whisk, that's ok.

 Turn the mixer back up to high and whisk until it's glossy, white and considerably thicker - it should fill up the balloon of the whisk and not drip out.
+Keep whisking until it's cooled down (touch the outside of the bowl to check, do not stick your fingers in).
 Scoop it out into the almond paste mixture.
-)

 Stir together until the mixture is all the same consistency, like a thick grainy batter.
 Then, macaronnage - squash/smear the mixture against the side of the bowl, scoop it up, turn the bowl around, and repeat 15-20 times.
 (You're trying to get most of air out of the mixture so that the macarons will be chewy, not crispy like meringue.)

 Fill a piping bag with the mixture.
 Put the paper on a baking tray and pipe dollops about the size of a pound coin.
 Pipe from the top to keep them round, then pat down any 'tufts' with a wettened finger.